238mail/EzWindSLIC/bin/readme.txt

 @nononsence (for bootloader and original WindSLIC)
 @FreeStyler for providing OEM:SLP keys used in script
 @Windows_Addict and @abbodi1406 for scripting ideas and great assistance in scripting
-@Sajjo for promoting this tool
+@Sajjo for testing this tool
 @Tito for moving this to the MDL Projects and Applications forum, stickying it and helping in SLIC detection